-Environmental Category Environmental Documentation to be included in Sub-loan Application Package Category C (Any official approval/permits if applicable) Category B- Any official approval/permits (if applicable) A) ESMP (annex 4); or B) ESMP Checklist (annex 3) Category B+ Option 1.
+Environmental Category Environmental Documentation to be included in Sub-loan Application Package Category C Rationale for the category (Any official approval/permits if applicable) Category B- Any official approval/permits (if applicable) A) ESMP (annex 4); or B) ESMP Checklist (annex 3) Category B+ Option 1.
 Any official approval/permits The statement of "EIA is not required" (if applicable) Pre-EIA report (if applicable) ESMP (annex 4) Option 2.
 Stand-alone ESMP